Boonton Branch: Growth and severing

 Since most of the railroad's freight had been shifted off of the former Boonton Branch at Mountain View, with the Erie's Greenwood Lake Branch to be used as the new eastern connection to Hoboken (via a junction between the Boonton Branch and the Greenwood Lake Branch in Secaucus), creating the new Boonton Line for commuter purposes, the impact of the severing of the line initially seemed to be minimal.
 On paper, the severing of the line only affected the City of Paterson with the closing of the former Lackawanna passenger station located on a hill above the city.
 Paterson was already served by the former Erie mainline station in downtown Paterson and did not protest the closure.
 What was lost, and what would eventually come back to haunt the EL, was the previous high-speed freight route.

 Indeed, in a decade's time after the severing of the line at Garret Mountain, all long-haul freights would be brought back to the "Lackawanna side".
 The aforementioned Greenwood Lake Branch had a grade profile similar to that of the Morristown Line—a line which the Morris & Essex Railroad's management had decided to bypass a century earlier.
 The use of the Greenwood Lake Branch would prove to be an operational headache.
 And after the EL became part of Conrail in 1976, Conrail specifically would point to the severing of the Garret Mountain section of the Boonton Branch as a key reason in its decision to abandon the Lackawanna Cutoff.

-With the opening of the Montclair Connection in 2002, trains over the Boonton Line were rerouted at Montclair over the Montclair Branch, resulting in the renaming of the line to the Montclair-Boonton Line.
+With the opening of the Montclair Connection in 2002, trains over the Boonton Line were rerouted at Montclair over the Montclair Branch, resulting in the renaming of the line to the Montclair–Boonton Line.

-The Dover and Delaware River Railroad currently operates a short industrial track through Wayne and Totowa to serve several industries in the area== it is known as the Totowa Industrial Branch.
+The Dover and Delaware River Railroad currently operates a short industrial track, known as the Totowa Industrial Branch, through Wayne and Totowa to serve several industries in the area.